 Instead of getting confused let us see what happens when you use the soaked wood chips.
 Soaking wood chips is supposed to increase the amount of smoke from your wood chips.

 When you are starting the smoking process, you will notice a cloud of white smoke coming off the soaked wood chips.
 But, do not get excited so much because it is not smoke.
 What you see is steam.

 Before starting the smoke, these soaked wood chips will be dried up first.
 Therefore this steam will not contribute to the amount of smoke.

 To be honest, the origin of the wood chips you are using influences the amount of smoking, not the soaked wood chips.

 So why do people soak their wood chips then?
 What is the benefit of soaking wood chips before using them in the smoker?
 Well, these are the reasons.

 - You may see many users soak their wood chips in other liquids like wine or juice.
 You can do it when you want to add that specific flavor to the wood flavor.

-- If you want to smoke your meats on a wood plank, soaking your wood chips is a good idea.
+- If you want to smoke your meat on a wood plank, soaking your wood chips is a good idea.
 Besides creating more smoke, it checks the plank from burning quickly.
-The steam coming from the soaked wood raise the temperature and moisture in your smoker.
+The steam coming from the soaked wood raises the temperature and moisture in your smoker.

-- When you want to smoke your meats at a low temperature for long, you can soak your wood chips.
+- When you want to smoke your meat at a low temperature for a long time, you can soak your wood chips.

 - In case you have bought flavored wood chips, you may lose the natural wood flavor if you soak your wood chips in any liquid other than water.